 FAQs About Buying Commercial Property in Canada

-If you or your company are looking to purchase a piece of commercial property for your dental or medical practice, you no doubt have many important questions.
+If you or your company are looking to purchase a piece of commercial property for office, you no doubt have many important questions.
 Where to purchase?
 How much will you need for a down payment?
 How does it compare to leasing?
 Here are a few of the questions about purchasing commercial property in Canada for your medical or dental practice we commonly hear from our clients (and a few others) answered.

-What are some questions about location that I should ask? – The old real estate adage of “location, location, location” certainly holds true when seeking out a location for your practice.
+The old real estate adage of “location, location, location” certainly holds true when seeking out a location for your office.
 An important point to note regarding location is that you should look at a broad sampling of historical data, as opposed to just what is currently popular.
 The rationale behind this is that locations can be “trendy”.
 You’ll want to consider whether the area you intend to purchase in has the population base to support both your initial customer base and future growth.